TheNewAutonomy/Z80MachineCodeTools/README.md

 # Z80MachineCodeTools
-Z80 Machine Code Editor, Monitor and machine code programs
+Z80 Machine Code Editor, Monitor and machine code programs.

+The Editor and Monitor tools are written in Sinclair BASIC and are designed to be used to enter, run, edit and monitor Z80 assembler programs.

 ## Z80/Z80A Machine Language Editor